jarviscanada/jarvis_data_eng_HachemZerban/linux_sql/README.md

 ### queries.sql

-The file is used to get useful data from database so that

-LCA team can manage the cluster better and also plan for future actions .
+The file is used to get useful data from database so that LCA team can manage the cluster better and also plan for future actions .

 It has 3 queries :

 1) Group hosts by CPU number and sort by their memory size in descending order

-2) Get Average used memory in percentage over 5 mins interval for each host.
+2) Get average used memory in percentage over 5 mins interval for each host.

 3) Returning the list of failed nodes.